Watford Rural: Governance

 There are three tiers of local government covering Watford Rural, at parish, district, and county level: Watford Rural Parish Council, Three Rivers District Council, and Hertfordshire County Council.

 Watford Rural Parish Council has offices located on Oxhey Drive.
 The parish has fourteen councillors.
 It is divided into the five wards of Ashridge (electing councillor), Carpenders Park (4 councillors), Hayling (2 councillors), South Oxhey (5 councillors) and Oxhey Hall (2 councillors).
 The parish clerk is Gareth Williams.

 Geography

 The civil parish is 816 ha.
 It is located approximately 14 mi northwest of central London and is adjacent to the Greater London boundary to the south.
 It is predominantly urbanised, with residential development.
 There is parkland, woodland and some farmland throughout the parish and especially towards the northwest, falling within the Metropolitan Green Belt.
 The parish includes the settlements of Carpenders Park and South Oxhey.
 The London—Watford railway line divides the settlements, with Carpenders Park in the east and South Oxhey to the west.
 For postal addresses, the parish is within the WD19 postcode district of the Watford post town.

 Demography

 Despite its name it is largely urbanised, with a population of 20,867 according to the 2011 census.

+Freedom of the Parish

+The following people and military units have received the Freedom of the Parish of Watford Rural.